shiramichel/shiramichel.github.io/_pages/about.md

   - /about.html
 ---

 I am a Computer Science PhD candidate at [Northeastern University](https://www.northeastern.edu/) in [Khoury College of Computer Sciences](https://www.khoury.northeastern.edu/) and a member of the [Human-Data Interaction Team (HDI)](https://humandatainteraction.sites.northeastern.edu/) at the [Roux Institute](https://roux.northeastern.edu/).
 I am advised by [Dr. Mahsan Nourani](https://mahsan.page/#/About%20Me) and [Dr. Christo Wilson](https://cbw.sh/).
 My interests are broadly in Human-Centered Artificial Intelligence (HCAI) and Responsible AI.
-Specifically, I research how cognitive biases manifest during people's interactions with large language models (LLMs) in help-seeking and information-seeking contexts.
-I aim to design and develop interventions to address these biases.
+Specifically, I focus on how "place" shapes AI adoption and impact.
+I define place broadly: the lived experiences of individuals, the characteristics of their communities, and their local values.
+Through this lens, I center voices from underrepresented communities and create pathways toward AI systems that are contextually relevant and equitable

 I graduated from [Arcadia University](https://www.arcadia.edu/) in 2023 with a B.S. in Data Science and a minor in Computer Science.